 Mental Health & Substance Abuse Recovery Commission

-San Mateo County has an active Mental Health & Substance Abuse Recovery Commission (MHSARC).
-From its founding in 1958 until October 2010, the Commission was called the Mental Health Board.
+San Mateo County has an active Behavioral Health Commission (BHC).
+From its founding in 1958 until October 2010, the Commission was called the Mental Health Board, then the Mental Health & Substance Abuse Recovery Commission until May 17, 2022.
 The Commission recognizes that mental illness and substance abuse are often co-occurring and interrelated, and supports the merger of Mental Health Services and Alcohol and Other Drug Services into the Division of Behavioral Health & Recovery Services.

 The Commission consists of 19 members appointed by the Board of Supervisors representing family members, consumers/clients, professionals and interested residents.
 By State law, at least 50% of the members must be consumers or family member of mental health services.
 Members are appointed to three year terms, and may serve no more than 12 years.
 Contact the Board of Supervisors in you’re interested in filling a vacant seat on the Commission.
 Consumers/clients may also contact BHRS administration at (650) 573-2544 to apply.
 Along with the 19 appointed members, there are two Youth Commissioners and a seat held by a member of the Board of Supervisors, or his/her representative.
 The functions of the Commission are set by State law and County resolution.

 There are four elected officers of the Commission: a chair, vice chair, member at large, and a representative to the statewide California Association of Local Mental Health Boards/Commissions.
 Officers serve a one-year term with a maximum of three terms.

-For a complete roster of officers for the MHSARC, visit the County’s Boards and Commissions page.
+For a complete roster of officers for the BHC, visit the County’s Boards and Commissions page.